 2. Taking notes as you read helps you in many ways:

-a. allows you to better prepared for a possible quiz
+a. allows you to be better prepared for a possible quiz

 b. gives you a comprehensive outline for the chapter exam